History of Pixel art in Timeline

 2022: Release of Vampire Survivors

-In the early fall of 2022, Pixelation announced the closing of its webforum and a transition to Twitter.
+In the early fall of 2022, Pixelation announced the closing of its webforum and a transition to Twitter, illustrating the shift of pixel art communities to different social media platforms.

-In 2023, Pizza Tower, Blasphemous 2, and Dave the Diver were released, which are games that use pixel art.
+In 2023, Pizza Tower, Blasphemous 2, and Dave the Diver were released, demonstrating the continued popularity of pixel art in games across various platforms.

 2024: Releases of Balatro and Antonblast